Nathanfeng/decentralized-charity-platform/README.md

 truffle migrate
 ```
 ### Sign into MetaMask
-With the mnemonic provided by ganache, sign into MetaMask
+With the mnemonic provided by ganache, sign into MetaMask.
+Make sure that metamask is connected to the right private network. `HTTP://127.0.0.1:7545` if using ganache GUI.

 ### Start the Application
 In the `decentralized-charity-platform/client` folder and run: